-In the coming five years the Alliance will focus on deepening our understanding of the management implications of on-going developments with the barrier beach and inlet configuration, and using that information to support system-wide management.
-As described in more detail in the remainder of this chapter, on-going resource management activities fall into three areas:
+In the coming five years the Alliance will focus in the area of coastal processes on deepening our understanding of the management implications of on-going developments with the barrier beach and inlet configuration, and using that information to support system-wide management.
+Focus will also be given to strategies that mimic natural sediment transport in light of sea level rise and increasing interest in managing erosion using hard engineered structures.
+As described in more detail in the remainder of this chapter, on-going resource management activities fall into the following areas:

-- Sediment management;

-- Permitting guidelines and best management practices for coastal structures; and

-- On-going data collection and research.
+- Sediment management and protecting natural sediment transport; - Assessing strategies for managing the effects of sea level rise; - Permitting guidelines and best management practices for coastal structures; and - On-going data collection and research.